Floater - After School Program Middle School

 Requirements

-• Experience in expanded learning or youth recreation programs
+• Experience in expanded learning or youth recreation programs.

-• Minimum High School Diploma or GED
+• Minimum High School Diploma or GED (AA preferred).

-• Ability to work well with youth
+• Ability to work well with youth.

-• Strong communication skills
+• Strong communication skills.

-• Computer literacy
+• Computer literacy.

-• Valid Live Scan (CA DOJ / FBI Clearance), TB Clearance, and CPR Certification
+• Valid Live Scan (CA DOJ / FBI Clearance), TB Clearance, and CPR Certification.

-• Pass an assessment test
+• You must pass an assessment test.

-• For ABC Unified School District candidates only: 48+ college units or Paraeducator Test completion
+• For ABC Unified School District candidates only: 48+ college units or Paraeducator Test completion.

 Nice To Haves